DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ### Trs::RetrieveTrnJob for Trainee id: xxx has timed out after 4 days

-We see this error on slack when our polling job times out before we receive a TRN from TRS.
+We see this error on Teams when our polling job times out before we receive a TRN from TRS.
 The default timeout is four days from the trainee’s `submitted_for_trn_at` date.